 Integrity combined with compassion.

 The Bach Suites for Cello are my comfort to listen to and to play, I have them transcribed for the flute!
-My recordings are by Yo-yo Ma, Pablo Casals and Mstislav Rostropovich.
+My recordings are by Yo-Yo Ma, Pablo Casals and Mstislav Rostropovich.
 I also love the Wedding Cantata by Bach, it always gets me singing along.
 And, perhaps oddly, I will replay the first 1 minute and 45 seconds of Prokofiev’s Second Violin Concerto in G Minor over and over.
-To play in orchestra, I love the second movement of Beethoven’s Seventh Symphony, Stravinsky’s Pulcinella Suite, Copland’s Appalachian Spring, all Brahms’ Symphonies, much Mahler, the Rite of Spring…I could go on.
+To play in the orchestra, I love the second movement of Beethoven’s Seventh Symphony, Stravinsky’s Pulcinella Suite, Copland’s Appalachian Spring, all Brahms’ Symphonies, much Mahler, the Rite of Spring…I could go on.
 And on.
 I rarely can believe I am fortunate enough to get to make music with the KCS for my living.

 Milk (1%).
 I am a cereal freak!
 My friends would say I always have butter…and I’m not afraid to use it!
 Baking is one of my hobbies.